Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 Anvil eyed my Father glanced at me "dress me well for Karen he said".
 He drew his breaths like a 'Davy lamp' As I brushed his hair with still hands.
 This man would leave for work golden And return a shadow who left my lips black reading me Whitman as I slept and living poetry each day I woke.
 My Father was Sicilian The miners called him Brando My Mother called him Darling And I just called for him And he'd always return to me With something carved from coal.
 He had no last words for me Just a smile and a squeeze of my hand And then he was twenty three again In a Daimler with Karen Driving to Loch Lomond With forty two shillings Two smiles and two rings And her Fathers wrath.

-Up the ladder: What I Exist For
+Up the ladder: Elopement

-Down the ladder: Draw Me A Pretty Picture
+Down the ladder: Pilgrim

 You must be logged in to leave comments.
 Vote: